timmhayes/stoic-startup/README.md

 # stoic-startup
 This simple page displays random quotes on stoicism.
-You can view it directly or add it to your browser as its default home page.
+You can view it directly, add it to your desktop browser as a default home page, or add it to your home screen on mobile.
 Visit the page here:

 https://timmhayes.github.io/stoic-startup/